-/s/ Gary R. Martz Gary R. Martz Secretary
+Gary R. Martz Secretary

-January 9, 2009
+January 8, 2010

-425 WINTER ROAD DELAWARE, OH 43015
+GREIF, INC. 425 WINTER ROAD DELAWARE, OH 43015

 VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
-Eastern Time the day before the meeting date.
-Have your proxy card in hand when you access the website and follow the instructions to obtain your records and to create an electronic voting instruction form.
+Eastern Time the day before the cut-off date or meeting date.
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.